EveryOneIsGross/sinewCHAT/README.md

 ### `chatBOT`

-- Acts as the interface for interacting with OpenAI's language model.
+- Acts as the interface for interacting with OpenAI.
 - Generates responses based on user prompts.
 - Supports chat-based conversations using the OpenAI Chat Completion API.